Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 With a little less than an hour to play while also consuming food, you have to drop some aspects of the game.
 In my case, I dropped world building.
 The group decided to set the game in the city we live in: easy, everyone knows what it looks like, how many people will be nearby at any time of day or night, how long it takes to get around, and the ways people will react to weirdness.

 Mystery-wise, I keep things simple: not too many [[bystanders]] to interact with (one or two, tops), easy-to-find information on the monster, and a quick-paced story.
 I push them to make rolls if they seem uncertain (there's very little time to sit around and puzzle out the next move).
-I'm flexible with the questions for **investigate a mystery** or **read a bad situation**.
+I'm flexible with the questions for **[[Investigate A Mystery]]** or **[[Read A Bad Situation]]**.
 If none of the options on the move list look useful for keeping the pace fast, I'll get them to ask something directly, or just say "You did well enough to find out this thing."

 This kind of game would also really suit the new 'flexible investigations' rules (page 29), especially since giving the players another chance to roll the dice opens up new opportunities for plot twists.